PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

-      setCD=BOOL,            -- Set the CD (Checking Disabled) flag in the health-check query, default: false maxCheckFailures=NUM,  -- Allow NUM check failures before declaring the backend down, default: 1 mustResolve=BOOL,      -- Set to true when the health check MUST return a NOERROR RCODE and an answer backup=BOOL,           -- When set to true, it means that server should be used only when all other servers are down (supported only for wrandom, whashed, roundrobin, leastOutstanding, firstAvailable policies).
+      setCD=BOOL,            -- Set the CD (Checking Disabled) flag in the health-check query, default: false maxCheckFailures=NUM,  -- Allow NUM check failures before declaring the backend down, default: 1 mustResolve=BOOL,      -- Set to true when the health check MUST return a NOERROR RCODE and an answer backup=BOOL,           -- When set to true, it means that server should be used only when all other servers are down.
 Health status for backup server is ignored useClientSubnet=BOOL,  -- Add the client's IP address in the EDNS Client Subnet option when forwarding the query to this backend source=STRING,         -- The source address or interface to use for queries to this backend, by default this is left to the kernel's address selection
                              -- The following formats are supported: